python/cpython/Doc/library/pydoc.rst

    executed on that occasion.
 Use an ``if __name__ == '__main__':`` guard to only execute code when a file is invoked as a script and not just imported.

-Specifying a :option:`-w` flag before the argument will cause HTML documentation to be written out to a file in the current directory, instead of displaying text on the console.
+Specifying a ``-w`` flag before the argument will cause HTML documentation to be written out to a file in the current directory, instead of displaying text on the console.

-Specifying a :option:`-k` flag before the argument will search the synopsis lines of all available modules for the keyword given as the argument, again in a manner similar to the Unix :program:`man` command.
+Specifying a ``-k`` flag before the argument will search the synopsis lines of all available modules for the keyword given as the argument, again in a manner similar to the Unix :program:`man` command.
 The synopsis line of a module is the first line of its documentation string.

-You can also use :program:`pydoc` to start an HTTP server on the local machine that will serve documentation to visiting Web browsers. :program:`pydoc` :option:`-p 1234` will start a HTTP server on port 1234, allowing you to browse the documentation at ``http://localhost:1234/`` in your preferred Web browser.
+You can also use :program:`pydoc` to start an HTTP server on the local machine that will serve documentation to visiting Web browsers. :program:`pydoc -p 1234` will start a HTTP server on port 1234, allowing you to browse the documentation at ``http://localhost:1234/`` in your preferred Web browser.
-:program:`pydoc` :option:`-g` will start the server and additionally bring up a small :mod:`tkinter`\ -based graphical interface to help you search for documentation pages.
+:program:`pydoc -g` will start the server and additionally bring up a small :mod:`tkinter`\ -based graphical interface to help you search for documentation pages.

 When :program:`pydoc` generates documentation, it uses the current environment and path to locate modules.
-Thus, invoking :program:`pydoc` :option:`spam` documents precisely the version of the module you would get if you started the Python interpreter and typed ``import spam``.
+Thus, invoking :program:`pydoc spam` documents precisely the version of the module you would get if you started the Python interpreter and typed ``import spam``.